OXID-eSales/graphql-base-module/README.md

 The information on extending any module can be found in the [OXID eSales documentation](https://docs.oxid-esales.com).

-How to extend GraphQL module types and implement your new mutations and queries is shown in [GraphQL module documentation](https://docs.oxid-esales.com/modules/graphql/en/master/tutorials/index.html).
+How to extend GraphQL module types and implement your new mutations and queries is shown in [OXID GraphQL API documentation](https://docs.oxid-esales.com/modules/graphql/en/5.1/tutorials/index.html).

 ## Testing